 The flavor is given by both mint extract and chocolate chips.
 The rest of the ingredients are simple pantry staples.

 - Mint chips: they are green and have a great mint flavor.
-There are several brands, but I love to use Guittard mint chocolate baking chips.
-You can also use mint chocolate chips (not always available) directly instead of both mint and chocolate ones.
+There are several brands, but I love to use Guittard mint baking chips.

 - Chocolate chips: the traditional semisweet chocolate chips that are used for cookies.